-Police officers may request to see identification (ID).
+Police officers may ask to see identification (ID).
 Police can detain you at a police station until your identity is confirmed.

-- Carry ID, such as your original driver's licence or a photocopy of your passport, at all times.
+- Always carry ID, such as your original driver's licence or a photocopy of your passport.

 Some Australian criminal laws apply overseas.
 If you commit these offences, you can be prosecuted in Australia.
 Laws include those relating to:

 - child pornography